poseidon/matchbox/scripts/README.md

 ## libvirt

-Create libvirt VM nodes which are configured to boot from the network.
+Create QEMU/KVM VMs which are configured to boot from the network.
 The `scripts/libvirt` script will create virtual machines on the `metal0` or `docker0` bridge with known hardware attributes (e.g. UUID, MAC address).

     $ sudo ./scripts/libvirt
     USAGE: libvirt <command>
     Commands:
-        create-docker   create libvirt nodes on the docker0 bridge create-rkt  create libvirt nodes on a rkt CNI metal0 bridge create-uefi create UEFI libvirt nodes on the rkt CNI metal0 bridge start       start the libvirt nodes
+        create      create QEMU/KVM nodes on a rkt CNI metal0 bridge create-rkt  create QEMU/KVM nodes on a rkt CNI metal0 bridge create-docker   create QEMU/KVM nodes on the docker0 bridge create-uefi create UEFI QEMU/KVM nodes on the rkt CNI metal0 bridge start       start the QEMU/KVM nodes
-        reboot      reboot the libvirt nodes
+        reboot      reboot the QEMU/KVM nodes
-        shutdown    shutdown the libvirt nodes
+        shutdown    shutdown the QEMU/KVM nodes
-        poweroff    poweroff the libvirt nodes
+        poweroff    poweroff the QEMU/KVM nodes
-        destroy     destroy the libvirt nodes
+        destroy     destroy the QEMU/KVM nodes

 ## k8s-certgen